30 Facts We Never Knew About Pandas

 Image Source: China Plus

 Now, pandas may be loved worldwide, but that don't mean they're safe.
 They're listed as "vulnerable," which is a step up from endangered but still means they're at risk.
 Habitat loss and human encroachment have thinned their numbers, so conservation efforts are in full swing.
-This "vulnerable" label ain't just a word; it's a call to action to protect these remarkable critters.

 20. Water Babies

-Image Source: Scrolller
+Image Source: Scroller

 21. Heavy Hitters